 Instead, it's best to publish a solid website, and then test and build on top of it -- a website creation approach known as growth-driven design.
 Create a document that lists out all the things you can't get done for the launch itself but want to add in the future, and add features and elements to it as you discover more about how users interact with the site.
 This you can do by using one of these user testing tools.

+Figure out who's involved in the launch and maintain a contact list of the stakeholders.
 This will probably include your engineering and technical leads.

-8) Start testing.
+8) Start testing

 Test Site Speed